xiaoyi-tang/xiaoyi-tang.github.io/_publications/2009-10-01-paper-title-number-1.md

 Working papers
 ======
-Formation Mechanism and Impact of the Digital Laborers’ Occupational "Sticky Trap" under Algorithms: Evidence from a Social Survey for Meituan Take-out Riders (with Yufei Liu and Pinhan Yi) [Abstract][Chinese Version]
+Formation Mechanism and Impact of the Digital Laborers’ Occupational "Sticky Trap" under Algorithms: Evidence from a Social Survey for Meituan Take-out Riders (with Yufei Liu and Pinhan Yi) [Abstract][Chinese version][Slides(Chinese version)]

 English version available soon